 Poached Lemons

 If you're looking to take your recipes to the next level, you've come to the right place!
-Today, I'll be sharing a fantastic technique for preparing poached or semi-confit lemons, a versatile flavor enhancer used in a wide variety of dishes including chestnut cake, lemon pies, cookies, entremets, and even tiramisu!.
+Today, I'll be sharing a fantastic technique for preparing poached or semi-confit lemons, a versatile flavor enhancer used in a wide variety of dishes including chestnut cake, lemon pies, raspberry-lemon-basil cookie, entremets, and even tiramisu.
 This recipe works with oranges too.
+The process is a slow dance between heat and sugar, a patient simmer that turns bitter edges into silken complexity.
+Their texture is the real revelation: firm enough to hold their shape in a cookie or a layered entremets, yet yielding enough to dissolve on the tongue, releasing a flavor that is unmistakably lemon, yet deeper, rounder, and more soulful than the fruit in its raw state.

 Please note that the full access to this content needs a subscription: please sign up.